 *Always spell and grammar check before you post.
 We all miss corrections occasionally but the more you spell check, the more likely you are to notice small things!
 If you struggle with expressing yourself in the way that you would like, try sending your work to an someone else to look over.
-This is important particularly when contacting potential sponsors.
+This is important particularly when contacting potential sponsors or employers.

-*Tell people what is going on in the picture or post!
-If you post a picture, tell people what the picture is of.
-Example: "This is us dressage training ready for our upcoming event!".
+*Tell people what you're posting and what relevance it has.
+Yes, this links back to what I said at the beginning but on a more day to day basis.
+For example: "This is us dressage training ready for our upcoming event!".
 This is helpful for your audience and may make them check back to see how you have done at said event.

-*Do your research!
-When contacting potential sponsors, be sure to do thorough research on what the sponsors offer and specialise in.
-Try looking at the details on their Facebook page or type them into google and see what comes up!
+*Do your research before contacting potential sponsors, be sure to do thorough research on what the sponsors offer and specialise in.
+Try checking out their website and learning a bit more about them.
+Know what you can offer in return, rather than asking them to back you.